-Its been three years since my Perfect Unicorn Princess asked me this little gem at random, and I still remember the feeling of two full ounces of Lodi Old Vine Zinfandel spraying out my nose when it happened (and thinking the wine tasted the same coming out as it did going in).
+It has been three years since my Perfect Unicorn Princess asked me this little gem at random.
+I still remember the feeling of two full ounces of Tous Les Jours Pinot Noir spraying out my nose when it happened.

 As most of you who read my posts know, I am constantly fascinated by the often hilarious and sometimes profound things that come out of my little girls’ mouths.
 It’s not a new phenomenon: Kids have been “saying the darndest things” for as long as…well…for as long as there have been kids.
 So what’s fascinating really is why do they say these things?